a2z-ice/spring-cloud-with-kubernetes/linux/SELinux.md

 restorecon -v /webdata/
 # To make permanent have to write policy fcontext file context -a append -t type
 semanage fcontext -a -t httpd_sys_content_t /webdata
+# check -d option for directory
+ls -ltrdZ /webdata
+# No reflection will be found because the previously added security context policy is for file not folder

+# Location of selinux policy file

 ```